 HK Talent Management and Talent Acquisition Leaders Meet at Bloomberg: Digitisation and Analytics Remain Hot Topics in HR

 Greater digitisation and the maturity of analytics in HR were twin topics featured in Hong Kong last week, at ChapmanCG’s Regional Talent Management and Talent Acquisition Heads meeting hosted by Bloomberg.
-Matthew Chapman, CEO of ChapmanCG, joined HK ChapmanCG team members Odilia Poon, Ringo Lau and Tracy Goh, along with 22 HR leaders from a variety of companies and industries for this session.
+Matthew Chapman, CEO of ChapmanCG, joined HK ChapmanCG team members Odilia Poon and Ringo Lau, along with 22 HR leaders from a variety of companies and industries for this session.
 On digitisation, key insights included: This trend is not only affecting high tech companies, but traditional organisations as well.
-Everyone, regardless of industry, needs to become digital – quickly – and traditional and non-traditional companies are looking…
+Everyone, regardless of industry, needs to become digital – quickly – and traditional and non-traditional companies are looking to learn…

 TA Leaders Gather to Discuss Challenges Around Innovation

 ChapmanCG was recently joined by a diverse mix of regional TA heads for the latest HR Leaders’ roundtable co-hosted at the Bloomberg offices in Singapore.
 Attendees ranged from many industries and included Bank of America Merrill Lynch, Cargill, Cisco, Cognizant, Deloitte, Paypal, Phillips and Shell.
 It was a valuable session where the group discussed the continuing evolution of the Talent Acquisition function.
 TA and Analytics Analytics was the first topic covered, and the group agreed that HR data has the potential to be very powerful when influencing the business to make decisions.
 As one attendee commented, “We are successfully bringing…

 Leadership Development and Direct Recruitment in Japan: Two Key Topics Discussed in Tokyo